ibexa/documentation-developer/docs/guide/personalization/developer_guide/recommendation_api.md

 ##  Response codes

-The following HTTP response codes are used by the recommendation controller.
+The following HTTP response codes are used by the recommendation controller:

 |HTTP Status Code|Description|
 |---|---|